 When you have been accused of or charged with domestic violence, you must understand the charges so you can combat them effectively.
 There are several different types of domestic abuse, ranging from relatively low severity to highly violent.
 Sometimes, a person may be charged with domestic abuse without physically hurting someone.

-Sometimes, cases of harassment, alienation, or forbidding a domestic partner, spouse, or family member to live an independent life can be cause for charges of domestic abuse as well.
+Sometimes, cases of harassment, alienation, or forbidding a domestic partner, spouse, or family member to live an independent life can also cause domestic abuse charges.
 The most common type of domestic violence charge—at least in the common understanding of the crime—is criminal spousal abuse.
-In fact, however, there are two main types of criminal spousal abuse.
-One is corporal injury to a spouse, and the other is spousal battery.
+However, there are two main types of criminal spousal abuse.
+One is a corporal injury to a spouse, and the other is a spousal battery.

 A misdemeanor battery charge usually results in a 30-day jail sentence, though this is merely standard by practice, not in law.
-If you have never faced such a charge before, your sentence will likely be less.
+If you have never faced such a charge, your sentence will likely be less.
 In some instances, you may even only be sentenced to serve probation.

 This charge may be applied in any instance of corporal injury to a former spouse, roommate, former roommate, or any family member.
-If you are found guilty of a corporal injury domestic abuse charge, you will face jail time in state prison for up to four years, or in a county jail for up to a year, in addition to a possible $6,000 fine.
+If you are found guilty of a corporal injury domestic abuse charge, you will face jail time in state prison for up to four years or in a county jail for up to a year, in addition to a possible $6,000 fine.